rnemu/Customer-Subcription-Prediction-on-Product-Using-DT-Classifier/README.md

 - **Model Evaluation:** Evaluated the model using metrics such as accuracy, precision, recall, and F1 score to assess its effectiveness in predicting customer purchases.

 ## Repository Structure
-- `notebooks/`: Jupyter notebooks containing model development.
+- ` DecisionTreeClassifier.ipynb`: Jupyter notebooks containing data preprocessing, model training, and evaluation,model development.
 - `Data/`: Dataset used for training and testing the model.
-- `scripts/`: Python scripts for data preprocessing, model training, and evaluation.
 - `README.md`: Overview of the project, setup instructions, and usage details.

 ## Setup Instructions